lbl-srg/obc/specification/source/executiveSummary.rst

 barrier to supporting this language is low, and we therefore expect that suppliers may elect to develop and support translators.
 We are also working with
-industry to establish |CDL| as an ASHRAE/ANSI and, eventually, an ISO standard.
-Getting industry support to make this a standard would allow for products to be developed that follow the format including semantics and syntax utilized in |CDL| without the need for translation.
+industry to establish |CDL| as an ASHRAE/ANSI Standard and, eventually, an ISO Standard.
+Getting industry support to make
+|CDL| a standard would allow for products to be developed that use
+|CDL| without the need for translation.

 Project Results